vivian-166/BiMGCL/README.md

 ```

 ## Dataset
-We use Twitter15 and Twitter16 dataset for the experiment.
+The datasets used in the experiments were based on the two publicly available Twitter datasets released by Ma et al. (2017):

+    Jing Ma, Wei Gao, Kam-Fai Wong.
+Detect Rumors in Microblog Posts Using Propagation Structure via Kernel Learning.
+ACL 2017.

+In the 'data' folder we provide the pre-processed data files used for our experiments.
+The raw datasets can be downloaded from https://www.dropbox.com/s/7ewzdrbelpmrnxu/rumdetect2017.zip?dl=0.
 To learn more about the dataset, please refer to [RvNN](https://github.com/majingCUHK/Rumor_RvNN) for more details.

 **If you find this code useful, please cite our paper.**